System Monitor

 - Memory usage – Used vs total memory with percentage, helpful for identifying pressure or leaks.

-- Network in/out – Current throughput (Mbit/s) and cumulative bytes since boot, useful for diagnosing bandwidth saturation.
+- Network in/out – Current throughput (Mbit/s) plus cumulative bytes since boot.

 Each metric also appears as a short, textual summary above the charts for quick at-a-glance checks.